Doctoral Internship in

 How to Apply

-Applicants for internship must currently be enrolled in an APA-accredited Doctoral program in clinical or counseling psychology.
+CPS is an APPIC member agency and adheres to all APPIC Match policies, and participates in the APPIC Match.
+Applicants for internship must currently be enrolled in an APA-accredited doctoral program in clinical or counseling psychology.

 1. A curriculum vitae

 3. A cover letter describing how you would be a good fit with the internship program at Ohio University's Counseling and Psychological Services.
 Please be specific about your goals for internship and how our particular program will help you meet these goals.

 4. Three letters of reference, at least two of which are from licensed psychologists who have supervised your clinical work.